ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

 <br>

 ### 6. Physical View
   * This application does not have a physical view.
-Everything is handled locally on the Android device so they is no communication between other devices.
+Everything is handled locally on the Android device so there is no communication between other devices and therefore no need for a physical view.

 <br>